onzfonz/comp227/src/content/2/en/part2d.md

 ![request payload in dev tools](../../images/2/21e2.png)

-Also the *response* tab is useful, it shows what was the data the server responded with:
+Also, the *response* tab is useful, it shows what was the data the server responded with:

 ![TODO - provide response tab screenshot here with tasks as response from server](../../images/2/21e3.png)